ActivityWatch/docs/src/api-python.rst

 aw_query
 -----------

-The `aw_query` package contains the interpreter for the query language and registers the standard functions, usually based on Python implementations of them available in `aw_transform`.
+The :py:mod:`aw_query` package contains the interpreter for the query language and registers the standard functions, usually based on Python implementations of them available in :py:mod:`aw_transform`.

 .. automodule:: aw_query
    :members: